okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 Shows relationship between a noun or pronoun and some other word in the sentence.
 The relationship is spatial, temporal or directional.
 "I walked towards the house" would have "towards" as the proposition as it shows direction.
 When linked with noun or pronouns, it creates a "prepositional phrase" -- the example being "towards the house".

+### Conjunction

+Used to link words or parts of a sentence together.

 ### Adjective

 Descriptively modifies a noun of pronoun.
 "I am a tall, skinny man" would use two adjectives "tall" and "skinny".